pranavpr/cardinfo.github.io/_posts/2019-09-22-american-express-membership-rewards-credit-card-mrcc-review.md

 - 1 Membership Rewards Point for every Rs.
 50 spent except for spend at Fuel, Insurance, Utilities and Cash Transactions
 - Reward rate of 0.5% if points are converted to statement credit
 - 1000 bonus points on for using Card 4 times on transactions of Rs.
 1,000 and above every month
 - 18 Karat Gold Collection: 18,000 points can be redeemed for statement credit worth Rs.
-7,500, [Amazon](https://l.cardinfo.in/amazon) Gift Card worth Rs.
-8,000 or Tanishq Voucher worth Rs.
-7,500
+6,000, [Amazon](https://l.cardinfo.in/amazon) Gift Card worth Rs.
+7,000, Amex Domestic Travel Voucher worth Rs.
+7,000 or Taj Voucher worth Rs.
+9,000.
 - 24 Karat Gold Collection: 24,000 points can be redeemed for statement credit worth Rs.
-10,000, American Express Domestic Travel Online voucher worth Rs.
-11,000 or Bose Sound Link Color II Bluetooth Speaker
+9,000, Tanishq voucher worth Rs.
+10,000 or Taj Voucher worth Rs.
+14,000

 Though the reward rate looks peltry, this card shines when you redeem the Membership Rewards Points from 18 Karat or 24 Karat Gold collection.
 Let's do a sample math to calculate the reward rate when you just do 4 transactions of Rs.
 1,000 every month and redeem from 18 Karat Gold Collection.